peyrin/peyrin.github.io/index.md

 Hi!
 I'm a 5th year MS student (graduating August 2022) in EECS at UC Berkeley studying computer science education, advised by [Nicholas Weaver](http://www1.icsi.berkeley.edu/~nweaver/) and [Dan Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).

+I'm interested in building large, scalable CS classes that are equitable and accessible for everyone.
+My current research focuses on preserving the benefits of remote exams, especially for students from marginalized groups, in a post-pandemic world.

 I contribute regularly to [CS 161's pedagogy blog](https://pedagogy.cs161.org/).

 ## Teaching